-Owned and managed by WIRES Inc. and funded through a community grant from Holcim Australia, the Holcim Bat Flight Centre was officially opened on Monday November 27.
+The centre is owned and managed by WIRES Inc. and funded through a community grant from Holcim Australia.
+Called the Holcim Bat Flight Centre it opened recently.

 It will enable microbats that have been orphaned, suffered habitat loss, or are recovering from injuries or illness, to regain flight fitness prior before being returned to their native habitat.

 There are approximately 32 species of microbats found in NSW.
 They range in size from four to 40g, and can often consume their entire bodyweight in insects overnight.